Possession of Methamphetamine for Sale – Health and Safety Code 11378 HS

 “Joint” possession means you somehow had shared possession with other people.

-Typically, a prosecutor will try to prove possession of meth for sales with evidence of the quantity of drugs, how it was packaged, large amount of cash, scales, and if there was a lack of drug paraphernalia.
+Typically, a prosecutor will try to prove possession of meth for sale with evidence of the number of drugs, how it was packaged, a large amount of cash, scales, and if there was a lack of drug paraphernalia.

 What are the Penalties for Selling Methamphetamine?

 Methamphetamine possession with intent to sell under Health and Safety Code 11378 is always a felony offense.
-If convicted, you are facing the following penalties:
+If convicted, you face the following penalties:

 Additionally, there are some sentencing enhancements based on a variety of aggravating factors:

-• If a minor was used by the defendant to sell the meth, an additional three, six, or nine years in prison can be ordered by the judge.
+- If the defendant used a minor to sell the meth, an additional three, six, or nine years in prison can be ordered by the judge.

-If defendant used a minor to assist them with drug sales, they could also face an additional criminal charges of contributing to the delinquency of a minor, which is defined under California Penal Code 272.
+If defendants used a minor to assist them with drug sales, they could also face additional criminal charges of contributing to the delinquency of a minor, which is defined under California Penal Code 272.

 If the defendant is an undocumented immigrant, an HS 11378 meth sales conviction could lead to deportation.